LizzGarleb/LizzGarleb/README.md

-- 👋 Hi, I’m @Lizz3108
+- 👋 Hi, I’m Lizbeth Garcia but preffered Lizz
-- 👀 Some of my interest are reading and learning a little from everyting.
+- 👀 Some of my interest are reading, watching the sunset or sunrise, connect with new people and create memories that last a lifetime. .
-- 🌱 I’m currently learning JavaScript Algorithms and Data Structures
+- 🌱 I’m currently in my first trimester at Holberton School, Puerto Rico.

 <!---
 Lizz3108/Lizz3108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.